Interstate 30 construction requires lane closures in Little Rock and North Little Rock

 24-hour closures

-• Mahlon Martin (full closure) between President Clinton Avenue and Third Street in Little Rock.
+• Mahlon Martin Street (full closure) between President Clinton Avenue and Third Street in Little Rock.

 • Third Street (full closure) between Ferry and Collins streets in Little Rock.

-• Sixth Street bridge (full closure) for reconstruction in Little Rock; detour signs will direct motorists to use the Ninth Street bridge or Third Street.
+• Sixth Street bridge (full closure) for reconstruction in Little Rock; traffic detours to the Ninth Street bridge or Third Street.